Skills in Demand (Subclass 482) Visa (‘SID 482’)

-We strongly suggest employers seek migration assistance, as a Subclass 482 visa cannot be approved with an approved nomination from the sponsoring employer.
+Employers are strongly encouraged to seek migration assistance, as a Subclass 482 visa cannot be approved without an approved nomination from the sponsoring employer.

 Skilled Employer Sponsored Regional (Provisional) (Subclass 494) visa

-The Subclass 494 results in a five-year visa, with an avenue to permanent residency available after three years.
-A Subclass 494 visa holder is required to live and work for their regional employer for three years before becoming eligible for the permanent visa.
+The visa results in a five-year stay and includes a pathway to permanent residency after three years.
+Visa holders must live and work for their regional employer during this period to qualify for the permanent visa.

 Training and Temporary Activities (Subclass 407 or 408) visa